 He received the Thomas Say Award from the Entomological Society of America for his editorial oversight of MONA , the Karl Jordan Medal from the Lepidopterists' Society for research on gelechioid moths .
 He was elected as Honorary Member of the Entomological Society of Washington in 1999 and an Honorary Member of the Lepidopterists' Society in 2004.

-Ron and his wife [deceased June 2006] live near Eugene Oregon where he continues to work on moths and to edit and publish The Moths of America North of Mexico.
-Gardening with a highly diverse array and plants and developing and maintaining a collection of pleurothallidine orchids are among his major interests.
+Ron and his wife [deceased June 2006] lived near Eugene Oregon where he worked on moths, edited The Moths of America North of Mexico series, and maintained a collection of pleurothallidine orchids.